Giona Ostinelli: Early life and education

+Career

 Film and television music

 Ostinelli's soundtrack for The Mist was released in 2017 by BMG Records.
 The record contains exclusively Ostinelli's score for the show.
 Based on the Stephen King's novella of the same name, The Mist has been reimagined for television by Christian Torpe and stars Frances Conroy, Alyssa Sutherland and Morgan Spector.

 In 2016 Ostinelli wrote the score for Darling, a breakout psychological thriller directed by Mickey Keating starring Lauren Ashley Carter, Sean Young and Larry Fessenden.
 Ostinelli's original soundtrack was released by Lakeshore Records, with fan favorite Mondo Records releasing a special edition on vinyl.
 The score received a wide critical acclaim being praised by Film Music Critics as "one of the most interesting and innovative soundscapes", The New York Times described it as "a soundtrack alternating among ambient Lynchian strains and snatches of hard-core rock", and IndieWire stated "what builds the unsettling atmosphere in Darling is the fantastic sound work that enhances the imagery on screen".

 In 2016 Ostinelli scored Keating's action-thriller Carnage Park that received its world premiere at Sundance and played at the SXSW.
 The A.V.
 Club raved: "Carnage Park's score is full of unnerving dissonance, fueling the sense of dread...
 But for all the off-kilter instrumentation and recording techniques, Ostinelli always keeps a notion of harmony and melody underneath the surface.
 It's perfect for Carnage Park because the score works on different levels, much like the film."
 Collider stated that "the sepia color palette pairs perfectly with Keating's shot selection and Giona Ostinelli's original score.
 Together they manage to cover an especially impressive range between classic western heist flick and sheer nightmare."
 Carnage Park marks Ostinelli's fourth collaboration with Keating having previously scored Keating's POD, compared to "the best of the X-Files" by Richard Whittaker of The Austin Chronicle.
 "POD is a solid and nihilistic thriller that will get in your head and under your skin.
 One of the reasons for this is the music by composer Giona Ostinelli," – writes Sinful Celluloid.
 Ostinelli's score for POD was shortlisted for the 2016 Academy Awards.
 Another collaboration of Ostinelli/Keating is Lionsgate's Ritual, "aided greatly by the atmospheric musical score composed by Giona Ostinelli… Ostinelli's soundscape helps the plot move quickly and really gives you chills up the spine during many scenes in the film," – depicts Robyn Andrew of Cryptic Rock.